Logo

 The software developer will translate what you want into the language and code, but the more you remove from guessing, the better the product will be.

-• If, on the other hand, you say you need a programmer familiar with SQL and Peoplesoft to build a customized database that will handle SFTP input, manual input, and RPI input and needs to output with PDF, Excel and XML, then a developer has a far better idea what he or she needs to be working with.
+That doesn’t describe much if you say you need a programmer to build a database.
+If, on the other hand, you say you need a programmer familiar with SQL and Peoplesoft to build a customized database that will handle SFTP input, manual input, and RPI input and needs to output with PDF, Excel, and XML, then a developer has a far better idea what he or she needs to be working with.
+So, get specific about what you want the end product to be.

-• Be clear on time commitments.
 Don’t be wishy-washy on expected time schedules.
-For some reason people tend to avoid this conversation.
+For some reason, people tend to avoid this conversation.
 If you want the developer on deck 8 hours a day, say so.
 If the job is expected to be part-time or based on deliverable dates alone, then say so.
 It makes a big difference in the developer’s commitment and flexibility.

-• Provide a firm budget and deadline delivery.
 Don’t leave your cost and timeline open-ended.
-Software developers need to know what parameters they are working with and what is unacceptable in terms of product contract delivery.
+Software developers need to know what parameters they are working with and what is unacceptable regarding product contract delivery.

-• Choose a software for the project.
-You will need to choose the software language the project will be developed in.
+You must choose the software language the project will be developed in.
 This is not as hard as it sounds.
 If you want a software product for front-end website automation, Python, Java or Javascript will likely be the product.

-• Consider your candidate’s ratings.
 Do not ignore a background check on your potential software developer.
-You should be prepared to do a full vetting of the person with former employment, prior contacts and supervisors, and peers.
+You should be prepared to fully vet the person with former employment, prior contacts and supervisors, and peers.
 That also includes vetting the candidate’s provided portfolio of samples to ensure they are original and not copied from something else.

-• Utilize a small test project for vetting.
 There is nothing wrong with asking a candidate to perform a small test project to see their work in action.
-It’s a great way to see how the person thinks, codes and produces product.
-You might need to pay a small fee for the exercise, but it’s very much worth avoiding a big mistake once committed to the main project.
+It’s a great way to see how the person thinks, codes, and produces products.
+You might need to pay a small fee for the exercise, but it’s worth avoiding a big mistake once committed to the main project.

 Don’t try to be a smart aleck and low-ball experienced developers.
-Many have already had a bad experience early on when they started and are quite familiar with runaway scopes or the client that can never be satisfied.
+Many have already had a bad experience early on when they started and are quite familiar with runaway scopes or clients that can never be satisfied.
 They will pick up on the attempt, especially if they’ve been doing the job longer than 5 to 10 years.

 Also, don’t expect youth on sites like 99designs to be an automatic availability of the latest technology skill.
 Many software developers have to specialize in one or two specific languages; there is simply too many different formats out there for any person to know them all as new ones come online.